 For decades, people were taught to avoid fat.
 You were told “fat” was a bad word.
 That’s not entirely true.
 In fact, certain fats (often referred to as “good fats”) are essential for your overall health.
 MCT oil is a great way to get some of these good fats into your diet.
+Much like the difference between a1 vs a2 milk, you have to know which is good for you.

 MCT is short for medium-chain triglyceride.
 MCT is a compound consisting of medium-chain fatty acids.
 MCTs occur naturally in healthy coconut oil and palm oil.
 You can even find MCT oil in human breast milk and goat milk.1